 Shutts, K., Kalish, C. (2018) Understanding, Measuring & Assessing the Development of Interpersonal Skills in Four-year-old Kindergarten.
 Executive Research Summary for the Madison Education Partnership.
 Madison, WI.

-A Review of Select Assessments to Measure School Readiness at the Start of Kindergarten, January 2018, Elizabeth Premo
+Premo, E. (2018) A Review of Select Assessments to Measure School Readiness at the Start of Kindergarten.
+Madison, WI.

 “Understanding Surprising Research Findings on School Attendance” by MEP Co-Director Beth Vaade for EdWeek, October 4, 2018.